 When the COVID-19 pandemic upended people’s lives and routines, it caused many to reassess their living and work situations.
 Vacation homes became primary residences.
 Long-deferred home improvement projects moved to the front burner.
 And many remote workers found that they no longer wanted to return to the office full-time—if at all.
 Amid these changes, insurance often fell by the wayside.

-Have you made major life changes during the past two years?
+Have you made major life changes during the past three years?
 If so, consider the following questions to determine whether your insurance may need adjustments.

 Has your primary home changed?